 Overlooked Gem: Tusk

-Before joining Fleetwood Mac, Lindsey Buckingham and Stevie Nicks recorded an album as a duo.
-Buckingham Nicks didn’t achieve success, and it’s never been reissued since its initial 1973 release, making it an interesting historical curiosity.
-Nicks has her distinctive voice, and Buckingham is a polished guitarist, but overall it’s a strangely anonymous album.
-It highlights the contributions that Fleetwood and McVie make to Fleetwood Mac as a rhythm section, and the duo’s writing is also still developing.
+Before joining Fleetwood Mac, Lindsey Buckingham and Stevie Nicks recorded one album as a duo.
+Buckingham Nicks wasn’t successful, and it’s never been reissued, making it an interesting historical curiosity.
+Nicks has her distinctive husky-tinged voice, and Buckingham is already a polished guitarist, but overall it’s a strangely uncompelling album as the duo’s songs aren’t as strong as they’d be in Fleetwood Mac.
+Despite their obscurity, Buckingham and Nicks are supported by prominent session musicians like Jim Keltner, Waddy Wachtel, and Jerry Scheff.

-Nicks is the better writer at this point – ‘Crying In The Night’ is a strong opener, while ‘Crystal’ was reworked on 1975’s eponymous Fleetwood Mac album, and it’s the most noteworthy song here.
+Nicks is the better writer of the duo at this point – ‘Crying In The Night’ is a strong opener, while ‘Crystal’ was reworked on 1975’s eponymous Fleetwood Mac album, and it’s the most noteworthy song here.
 ‘Don’t Let Me Down Again’ is the strongest of Buckingham’s songs, and was played live by Fleetwood Mac.
-‘Lola’ is also interesting, as elements of it appeared later in ‘The Chain’, while it’s also notable for its succinctly sexist lyrics.
+‘Lola’ is also worthwhile; elements of it were recycled in ‘The Chain’, while it’s also notable for its succinctly sexist lyrics.

 Buckingham Nicks is not without its charms, but it often feels like the work of a forgotten AM radio band rather than two future superstars.